andyhl-96/spaceballs/README.md

 # physics-sim
-Simple physics simulator made for Boilermake 12.
+Physics simulator made for Boilermake 12.
+We use open3d for visualization and implement our own physics processes and collision system.
+We support classical mechanical simulations as well as electromagnetic.

 ## Dependencies
 - numpy
 - open3d
+- tkinter
+- sympy